 - Child Exploitation and Online Protection command: is a law enforcement agency which aims to keep children and young people safe from sexual exploitation and abuse.
-Online sexual abuse can be reported on their website and a report made to one of its Child Protection Advisors - The NSPCC provides a helpline for professionals at 0808 800 5000 and help@nspcc.org.uk The helpline provides expert advice and support for school staff and will be especially useful for the designated safeguarding lead (and their deputies) - Support from specialist sexual violence sector organisations such as Rape Crisis or The Survivors Trust - The Anti-Bullying Alliance has developed guidance for schools about Sexual and sexist bullying.
-Online: Schools s should recognise that sexual violence and sexual harassment occurring online (either in isolation or in connection with face-to-face incidents) can introduce a number of complex factors.
+Online sexual abuse can be reported on their website and a report made to one of its Child Protection Advisors - The NSPCC provides a helpline for professionals at 0808 800 5000 and help@nspcc.org.uk The helpline provides expert advice and support for school and college staff and will be especially useful for the DSL (and their deputies) - Support from specialist sexual violence sector organisations such as Rape Crisis or The Survivors Trust - The Anti-Bullying Alliance has developed Online: Schools should recognise that sexual violence and sexual harassment occurring online (either in isolation or in connection with face-to-face incidents) can introduce a number of complex factors.
 Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation.
-Online concerns can be especially complicated and support is available from: - The UK Safer Internet Centre provides an Homepage UK Safer Internet Centre for professionals at 0344 381 4772.
-The helpline provides expert advice and support for school staff with regard to online safety issues - Internet Watch Foundation: If the incident/report involves sexual images or videos that have been made and circulated online, the victim can be supported to get the images removed by the Internet Watch Foundation (IWF) - Childline/IWF Report Remove is a free tool that allows children to report nude or sexual images and/or videos of themselves that they think might have been shared online - UKCIS Sharing nudes and semi-nudes advice: Advice for education settings working with children and young people on responding to reports of children sharing nonconsensual nude and semi-nude images and/or videos (also known as sexting and youth produced sexual imagery). - Thinkuknow from NCA-CEOP provides support for the children's workforce, parents and carers on staying safe online - LGFL 'Undressed' provided schools advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders. - Public Health England: Rise Above Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which will be compulsory from September 2021.
-Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching and are encouraged to take a phased approach (if needed) when introducing these subjects.
+Online concerns can be especially complicated, and support is available from:

+The UK Safer Internet Centre provides an online safety helpline for professionals at 0344 381 4772.
+The helpline provides expert advice and support for school and college staff with regard to online safety issues

+• Internet Watch Foundation: If the incident/report involves sexual images or videos that have been made and circulated online, the victim can be supported to get the images removed by the Internet Watch Foundation (IWF)

+- Childline/IWF Report Remove is a free tool that allows children to report nude or sexual images and/or videos of themselves that they think might have been shared online - UKCIS Sharing nudes and semi-nudes advice: Advice for education settings working with children and young people on responding to reports of children sharing nonconsensual nude and semi-nude images and/or videos (also known as sexting and youth produced sexual imagery). - Thinkuknow from NCA-CEOP provides support for the children's workforce, parents and carers on staying safe online - LGFL 'Undressed' provided schools advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders.

-Children who are lesbian, gay, bi, or trans (LGBT)
+1.8.1 Children who are lesbian, gay, bi, or trans (LGBT)